nexmo-community/voice-aws-speechtotext-php/README.md

 cp .env.example > .env
 ```

-Then update the values with those from the IBM Tone Analyzer service Manage page, and then save.
+Then update the values as needed from AWS and Nexmo, and then save.

 ```
 APP_ID=voice-aws-transcribe-php